 - Â Â Â Is the author trying to connect you on an emotional note?

 Many writers try to build a connection with their audience on emotional terms.
 They might include a catchy headline in between or quotes that might relate to the emotions of their audience.
 See how well the author has connected with your emotions.

-Here you can speak about your own opinions on the basis of what you have an understanding of the text.
-First, find if you actually believe what the author is saying.
+Here you can speak about your own opinions based on what you have an understanding of the text.
+First, find if you believe what the author is saying.
 Find out the reasons for your answer.

 Every write-up has a thesis statement which depicts the main point of the write-up.
 You can also call it as its main claim or the idea over which the whole write-up is based.

 Also Read: How to Write a Discussion Essay?

 Aristotleâ€™s Modes of Persuasion â€“ Ethos, Logos, and Pathos

 Aristotle gave three modes of Persuasion that authors generally use to convince the audience.
 In a rhetorical analysis, you must map the impact of the writing of the author on these three modes of persuasion.
 Then you can use those points as arguments in your Rhetorical Analysis Essay.
 Let us see what they exactly mean â€“